thereisnotime/access-log-viewer/README.md

-# Security Access Log Viewer
+# SALV - Security Access Log Viewer

 A fork of the access-log-viewer with features on top of the original to help security investigations.

+Try it out at [https://thereisnotime.github.io/access-log-viewer/](https://thereisnotime.github.io/access-log-viewer/)

 ![access log viewer apache and nginx](public/ss01.png)